dongmeili-max/C2T2-EDA/README.md

 # C2T2-EDA

 1. A copy of my .ipynb file
+2. (pdf version of the Jupyter notebook in case the.ipynb file cannot be downloaded)

-2. Lessons learned report (pdf)
+3. Lessons learned report (pdf)

-3. The dataset for EDA (creditEDA.csv)
+4. The dataset for EDA (creditEDA.csv)

-4. The dataset for model buliding (creditML.csv)
+5. The dataset for model buliding (creditML.csv)

-5. The variable table from creditML.csv
+6. The variable table from creditML.csv